 Learning yoga is like that… and that is one thing I’ve learnt and accepted.

-It’s an ongoing journey… and there are some things I can do… and some things I am still learning… and it will forever be so.
+It’s an ongoing journey.
+There are some things I can do now.
+Of course, there are some things I am still learning.
+It will forever be so.
 I’ve learnt to learn, ongoingly.

 And I know looking at others won’t help!